usnistgov/oar-sdp/README.md

 ✔ 30 tests completed
 ```

-If there are any failures, that same output will look somethine like
+If there are any failures, that same output will look something like
 this:
 ```
 SUMMARY: